-The Admissions Centre is the first port of call for information related to your offer during the admissions rounds.
+The Admission Centre is the first port of call for information related to your offer during the admissions rounds.
 Staff within the centre

-also provide a qualification assessment service as well as providing specialised information about eligibility for entry to University.
+also provide a qualification assessment service and specialised information about eligibility for entry to University.
 Drop into

 Student Central, Building 101, or call (08) 9266 7805 to make an appointment.